IgorKowalczyk/discord-ssh/README.md

 | `CUSTOM_CWD` | Default directory for SSH commands (Default: `/`) | `❌ No`  |

 > [!NOTE]
-> You can get your Discord user ID/Cannel ID by enabling `Developer Mode` in Discord settings and right-clicking on your profile or channel
+> You can get your Discord user ID/Cannel ID by enabling `Developer Mode` in Discord settings and right-clicking on your profile or channel.

+## 🔩 Limitations

+- `sudo` / `su` commands are not supported, and probably never will be (for security reasons).
+- Text inputs are not supported (e.g. `nano`), but you can use `echo` to create/edit files.
+- Dynamic output is not supported (e.g. `top`, `htop`).
+- Colored output is not supported and will be stripped.
+Some commands may not work as expected.

+> [!NOTE]
+> Changing directory (`cd`) is supported when it's at the beginning of a command (e.g. `cd /var/www && ls`)

+## 🌌 Future plans

+- [ ] Add support for ssh connection
+- [ ] Add support for dynamic output
+- [ ] Add support for text inputs

 ## ⁉️ Issues